 This is great, you've now learned you first Major chord, and it's a C. This is a great chord to know because we use it a lot, and it's very easy to play.

 CUP OF TEA

 Don't rush it.
 Things are going well, you deserve a nice cup of tea.

 STRUMMING IN TIME

 When you play music, it's important to play on the beat.
 Most popular music has a 4/4 beat, which means there are 4 beats in every bar.
 That's why you often hear people saying "A-one, a-two, a-one, two, three, four," to count in a groovy tune.
 So by thinking of music as evenly spaced groups of 4 beats, we can begin to get going.

 Now you will use the C chord to play a song, the children's tune Row, Row, Row Your Boat.
 This whole song can be played using only this one chord.
 By counting a steady 1,2,3,4,1,2,3,4,1,2,3,4 as you sing the song, you will find that certain words fall on certain beats.
 Here's the song written out in beats.

 The first challenge is to put two elements together: singing and playing.
 Play four strums for each line of the tune (one strum of your C chord for each beat), and sing the tune while you do it.
 The first note to sing is a C, for 'Row, row, row".
 Have a go strumming along with this clip:

-If you like the idea of playing songs with only one chord, you can play along with The Beatles Tomorrow Never Knows all on the C chord.
+If you like the idea of playing songs with only one chord, you can play along with me on three more below - Bob Marley's Get Up, Stand Up using only an Am chord, Them's Baby Please Don't Go and Harry Nilsson’s Coconut song using only a C7 chord.